 Pentax K-1 vs Sony A6000

-The Pentax K-1 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and February 2014.
+The Pentax K-1 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2014.
 The K-1 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (K-1) and an APS-C (A6000) sensor.
 The Pentax has a resolution of 36.2 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.